dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

     physically/virtually connected social networks
     - site other papers?

+- there are some things ancient people understood more clearly than we do today.

 ### [Marathon and Thermopylae](#marathon-and-thermopylae)

 At the battle of Marathon, the Greeks defeated the Persians.
 News of